pymc-devs/pymc-examples/myst_nbs/time_series/bayesian_var_model.myst.md

 $$ \begin{bmatrix} gdp \\ inv \\ con \end{bmatrix}_{T} = \nu + A_{1}\begin{bmatrix} gdp \\ inv \\ con \end{bmatrix}_{T-1} +
     A_{2}\begin{bmatrix} gdp \\ inv \\ con \end{bmatrix}_{T-2} ...
 A_{p}\begin{bmatrix} gdp \\ inv \\ con \end{bmatrix}_{T-p} + \mathbf{e}_{t} $$

 This structure is compact representation using matrix notation.
-The thing we are trying to estimate when we fit a VAR model is the A matrix that determines the manner of the linear combination that best fits our timeseries.
+The thing we are trying to estimate when we fit a VAR model is the A matrices that determine the nature of the linear combination that best fits our timeseries data.
 Such timeseries models can have an auto-regressive or a moving average representation, and the details matter for some of the implication of a VAR model fit.

 We'll see in the next notebook of the series how the moving-average representation of a VAR lends itself to the interpretation of the covariance structure in our model as representing a kind of impulse-response relationship between the component timeseries.